squinkylabs/SqHarmony/docs/harmonyII.md

 Much common music uses some form of diatonic harmony.
 For some typical examples, consider the chord progressions for some common songs.
 Bob Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
 The chords are A minor, G major, F major.
 Those are the diatonic triads on 8, 7, 6 in A Minor.
 Or [every teen-age car-crash song](https://www.youtube.com/watch?v=bh4se9YMV3A) is G major, E minor, C major and D major.
 Those are the diatonic triads on 8, 6, 4, 5 in G major.

 Many chord generators tend to generate all the chords at different pitches, like C Major, D Major, etc...
-Many chord generators are unable to generate the diatonic chords at different pitches, or at best you need two of them, be able to control their rounding, and know how to do the scale arithmetic yourself
+Many chord generators are unable to generate the diatonic chords at different pitches, or at best you need two of them, be able to control their rounding, and know how to do the scale arithmetic yourself.

 Harmony II also has a bunch of non-diatonic scales in it.
 So it isn't limited to diatonic harmony at all.